Cancer stem cell: Debate

 The existence of CSCs is under debate, because many studies found no cells with their specific characteristics.
 Cancer cells must be capable of continuous proliferation and self-renewal to retain the many mutations required for carcinogenesis and to sustain the growth of a tumor, since differentiated cells (constrained by the Hayflick Limit) cannot divide indefinitely.
 For therapeutic consideration, if most tumor cells are endowed with stem cell properties, targeting tumor size directly is a valid strategy.
 If CSCs are a small minority, targeting them may be more effective.
 Another debate is over the origin of CSCs - whether from dysregulation of normal stem cells or from a more specialized population that acquired the ability to self-renew (which is related to the issue of stem cell plasticity).
 Confounding this debate is the discovery that many cancer cells demonstrate a phenotypic plasticity under therapeutic challenge, altering their transcriptomes to a more stem-like state to escape destruction.
+According to one theory, cancer recurrence is caused by the phenotype change of malignant cell populations, when they are exposed to chemotherapy that allows those cells that have a slower pace of proliferation to survive (rather dormant, quiescent cells), while killing those that proliferate faster.
+The dormant cells may give rise to clones that remain slow-cycling for long periods of time, until they are exposed to conditions (for example inflammation) that trigger the appearance of fast cycling, aggressive tumors.
+The phenotype plasticity is then at least in part explained by the fact that the "stem-like" cancer cell clones have chromatin that is exposed in a manner that allows those cells to express key genes with different dynamics (kinetics and magnitude) than the rest of the tumor, and also with different dynamics when compared to non-tumor cells.